 Beneath the deceptively upbeat, snappy chug-a-chug rhythm, "Sixteen Tons" tells the story of countless workers who risked their lives down in the mines only to remain in debt to the very coal companies that employed them.
 Or, as Travis sang, "You load sixteen tons and what do you get?
 Another day older and deeper in debt.
 Saint Peter don't you call me 'cause I can't go.
 I owe my soul to the company store."

 Tennessee Ernie Ford took "Sixteen Tons" to No. 1 on the Billboard chart in 1955.
 In 2015, the song was included in the Library of Congress's National Recording Registry.

 Like fellow Kentucky greats Bill Monroe and Loretta Lynn, Travis brought his Bluegrass State upbringing with him from the holler to the stage.
-Travis released Folk Songs from the Hills in 1946.
-The album included more songs about the coal mines, “Nine Pound Hammer” and “Dark as a Dungeon” that discuss the arduous hours and hazards of mining.
+Travis released Folk Songs of the Hills in 1946.
+The album included more songs about the coal mines, "Nine Pound Hammer" and "Dark as a Dungeon" that discuss the arduous hours and hazards of mining.

 In the video below, Travis introduces his coal miner's hymn, "Dark as a Dungeon" and sums up the toll the career takes on those who pick up that "nine pound hammer."

 "Once a miner, always a miner," Travis says.
 "If you work in the mines, the coal soot gets in your blood."